UCLA Civil Rights Project

 • More studies commissioned

 UCLA’s Civil Rights Project/Proyecto Derechos Civiles (CRP) released a groundbreaking report entitled, “New York State’s Extreme School Segregation: Inequality, Inaction, and a Damaged Future.”
 This study explores trends in enrollment and school segregation patterns at the state and regional levels, including the New York City metropolitan area.
-The study’s conclusions found that New York City practices and policies perpetuated racial imbalance and educational inequality across schools.
+CRP’s study concluded that New York City practices and policies perpetuated racial imbalance and educational inequality across schools.

-UCLA’s Civil Rights Project approached The Wakeman Agency to assist them in publicizing their report’s findings beyond the usual academic circles and educational media.
+UCLA’s CRP approached The Wakeman Agency to assist in publicizing their report’s findings beyond the usual academic circles and educational media.
 With less than 30 days to strategize, the main challenge was to make an academic report appealing to a broader audience so that this critical information could be shared with the public and stakeholders.
 The goal was also to generate a dialogue that would lead to better educational policies and opportunities.

 Media & Policy Makers Alerted To Segregation

 This press conference led to media coverage that sparked dialogue and public attention that continues today as New York City debates changing policies to increase equity to improve educational outcomes.
-The strategy deployed by Wakeman on behalf of the Civil Rights Project produced critical public discourse and was a catalyst for possible policy changes.
+The strategy deployed by The Wakeman Agency on behalf of CRP produced critical public discourse and was a catalyst for possible policy changes.

 The Wakeman Agency’s work resulted in:

-• 7 more reports commissioned in states across the East coast.
+• Seven more reports commissioned in states across the East coast.

-• Highly attended, virtual press conference with representatives from mainstream and speciality media outlets.
-Live Q&A with report authors.
+• Highly attended, virtual press conference with representatives from mainstream and speciality media outlets, including live Q&A with report authors.

 • 100+ media outlets covering the report within the first 30 days of its release.
 These stories concentrated on the key issues of segregation and inequality in schools.
 Some of the outlets to publish stories include The Washington PostThe New York TimesUSA TodayBusiness Insider, and others.